-m.36 The checking of the electrical material used by the organizers for the World Championships (Senior, Junior and Cadet) and the fencing competitions of the Olympic Games, as well as the checking of the fencers' equipment, must be supervised by the SEMI Committee.
+m.36 The checking of the electrical material used by the organizers for the World Championships (Open, Junior and Cadet) and the fencing competitions of the Olympic Games, as well as the checking of the fencers' equipment, must be supervised by the SEMI Committee.

-To carry out this supervision, two members of the above-mentioned Committee must be appointed and put in charge of this work.
-However, when the Organizing country possesses somebody competent, a single member of the above Committee will be appointed.
+To carry out this supervision, three members of the above-mentioned Committee must be appointed and put in charge of this work.
+However, when the organizing country possesses somebody competent, two members of the above Committee will be appointed.

-The delegates of the Committee for Electrical Apparatus and Equipment (SEMI) have the right at any time to seize a weapon, a bodycord, a conductive jacket or any item of equipment or clothing for examination.
+The delegates of the Committee for Electrical Apparatus and Equipment (SEMI) have the right at any time to seize a weapon, a bodywire, a conductive jacket or any item of equipment or clothing for examination.